 Benefit Retirement/ Voluntary Termination Death Disability Change in Control Involuntary Termination without Cause Pension Vested portion of: Vested portion of: Vested portion of: In addition to their Vested portion of: (1) TRP benefit payable at the date of termination.
 (1) TRP benefit payable to an eligible spouse at the date of (1) TRP benefit payable at the date of termination. vested TRP and SERP benefits, NEOs who participate in the SERP and TRP are (1) TRP benefit payable at the date of termination.
 (2) SERP benefit payable at the later of the termination date or the date the NEO reaches age 55.
-(2) SERP benefit payable to an eligible of the termination occur of (a) the date or to occur of (a) the date or to date or to date the NEO would have attained age 55.
+(2) SERP benefit payable to an eligible spouse at the later to occur of (a) the date of death or (b) the date the NEO would have attained age 55.
+(2) SERP benefit payable to an eligible of the date of date or occur of (a) the date of death or (b) the date the NEO would have attained age 55.
 (2) SERP benefit payable at the later of the termination date or the date the NEO reaches age 55. entitled to receive a lump sum payment in an amount determined based upon the SERP and TRP payment the NEO would have received if the NEO had remained employed by the Company during the applicable severance period.
 (2) SERP benefit payable at the later of the termination date or the date the NEO reaches age 55.
-Restricted Stock Units Vested RSUs are payable at the date of termination and if termination occurs after age 65 (or after attaining 55 with 5 years or more of service), the NEO is generally entitled to receive a prorated portion of RSUs based on the number of full months worked during the term of the applicable grant.
+Restricted Stock Units 1 Vested RSUs are payable at the date of termination and if termination occurs after age 65 (or after attaining 55 with 5 years or more of service), the NEO is generally entitled to receive a prorated portion of RSUs based on the number of full months worked during the term of the applicable grant.
 The NEO's estate is generally entitled to receive a prorated portion of RSUs based on the number of full months worked during the term of the applicable grant.
 The NEO is generally entitled to receive a prorated portion of RSUs based on the number of full months worked during the term of the applicable grant.
 RSUs only provide for accelerated vesting if the awards are not continued or assumed upon a change in control or there is a qualifying termination within 2 years of the change in control.
 Vested RSUs are payable at the date of termination, and if termination occurs after age 65 (or after attaining 55 with 5 or more years of service), the NEO is generally entitled to receive a prorated portion of RSUs based on the number of full months worked during the term of the applicable grant.